Slade in Flame: Cast

-Background
+Production

 By 1974, Slade had become a big success in the UK, Europe and beyond; however the band felt that continuing to provide 'more of the same' was not what they wanted to do.
 The band's manager Chas Chandler suggested that Slade do a movie, to which the band agreed.
 They dismissed the idea of "a Hard Day's Night sort of slapstick, speeded-up film, runaround type thing" as too obvious.
 Slade were offered a number of suggestions for a movie screenplay, such as Quite a Mess, a comedy reworking of The Quatermass Experiment, where Dave Hill would be the experiment of the title, only to be killed off by a "Triffid thing" in the first fifteen minutes.

 Rather than producing a film portraying the band's "happy-go-lucky" image, the band accepted Slade in Flame, as "a sort of behind-the-scenes, nitty-gritty look at the rock 'n' roll business".
 The approved screenplay from Andrew Birkin depicted the rise and fall of a fictional 1960s group called Flame.
 However, the band felt that the original story failed to capture the true feel of the music industry.
 They decided to invite Birkin and director Richard Loncraine to join the band on their tour in America for six weeks so that they could experience the live shows and, while travelling between locations, record anecdotes from Slade about themselves and other bands.
 Most of these anecdotes, about incidents that had happened to both Slade and other bands, would be incorporated into the script for Flame.
 Examples included the lead singer of one band being locked in a coffin, which happened in real life to Screaming Lord Sutch, and another being "roughed up" by associates of his former agent who still had a claim on the band.
+Another anecdote, of the band's minibus breaking down on the way to one of their first major gigs, and a nearby rugby team interrupting their training to help the band push it the rest of the way, something which had happened to Slade earlier in their career, was filmed but didn't make it to the final cut.

 To accompany the film, lead vocalist Noddy Holder and bassist Jim Lea began writing material for a soundtrack album, which would continue to see the band break out of their successful formula and try different musical ideas.
 Having completed their fifth U.S. tour, the band spent a month recording the new album.
 Released in November 1974, the Slade in Flame album reached No. 6 in the UK, and included the two hit singles "Far Far Away" and "How Does It Feel".